Vitamoon/HANC/README.md

 If you don't already have AutoHotkey installed, you need to associate the .ahk file type with the bundled AutoHotkey executable, specifically "AutoHotkeyU64.exe".
 You also need to install Folding@home and/or FurMark for the offline version if you haven't already.

+If you are running this program at your place of employment, you must first get permission from your network administrator and/or boss.
+This is especially true if you are installing the software on several machines.
+Many companies have policies that prohibit running unauthorized software.
+Violating that policy could result in termination and/or prosecution.
+Lucky for you, uninstallation is simple.
+Just delete the \HANC file directory!
+To uninstall F@H and FurMark run their uninstallers.

 If you encounter any bugs, I'd greatly appreciate you reporting them!